 Favicon

-You are here: Home > Device Management > Android > Policies > kiosk-mode
+You are here: Home > Device Management > Android > Policies > Kiosk Mode

-Android Kiosk Mode
+Understanding and Configuring Android Kiosk Mode with Applivery

-Kiosk mode is one of the most commonly used features for deploying dedicated Android devices.
-It allows IT administrators to lock down a device to a single application or a curated set of apps, preventing users from accessing anything outside of what the organization has defined — no home screen, no app drawer, no system navigation unless explicitly allowed.
+Kiosk Mode is one of the most commonly used features for deploying dedicated Android Devices.
+It allows IT administrators to lock down a Device to a single application or a curated set of Apps, preventing users from accessing anything outside of what the organization has defined β€” no home screen, no App drawer, no system navigation unless explicitly allowed.

 Applivery provides three distinct kiosk modes for Android, each designed for different use cases and levels of customization.